inspec/inspec-aws/docs/resources/aws_transit_gateway_route.md

 ### Parameters

-The AWS Transit Gateway Route Table ID and CIDR block is required.
+The AWS transit gateway route table ID and CIDR block is required.

 #### transit\_gateway\_route\_table\_id _(required)_

-The ID of the AWS Transit Gateway Route Table:
+The ID of the AWS transit gateway route table:

 - must contain between 1 and 50 alphanumeric characters or hyphens
 - should start with `tgw-rtb-`